eremina-official/quiz-app/README.md

-A quiz to identify famous historical figures by photos.
+A quiz to identify famous historical figures by images.

 Technologies used: HTML, CSS, JavaScript, RWD, Gulp.